LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 ### Searching on URI
 URI searches on the IBM FHIR Server are case-sensitive with "exact-match" semantics.
 The `above` and `below` prefixes can be used to perform path-based matching that is based on the `/` delimiter.

+There is one exception to the statement above.
+The `url` search parameter, which is defined in the base FHIR specification on definitional resource types as a URI search parameter, is actually treated as a canonical search parameter of type REFERENCE, as documented in the [FHIR specification](http://build.fhir.org/references.html#canonical).
+The following section of this document describes how the IBM FHIR Server processes canonical reference searches.

 ### Searching on Reference
-Reference searches on the IBM FHIR Server support search on:
+Reference searches on the IBM FHIR Server support search on elements of type Reference and on elements of type canonical.

+**Search on Elements of Type Reference:**

+Reference searches may be of the following types:

 * a relative reference - `1` where it is reflexsively determined to be a subset of possible targets, such as `Patient/1`, `Group/1`
 * a logical reference - `Patient/1` where it is explicitly set